rockerBOO/awesome-neovim/README.md

 - [yamatsum/nvim-cursorline](https://github.com/yamatsum/nvim-cursorline) - A plugin for Neovim that highlights cursor words and lines.
 - [xiyaowong/nvim-cursorword](https://github.com/xiyaowong/nvim-cursorword) - Part of nvim-cursorline.
 Highlight the word under the cursor.
+- [RRethy/vim-illuminate](https://github.com/RRethy/vim-illuminate) - Highlight the word under the cursor.
+Neovim's builtin LSP is available, it can be used to highlight more intelligently.
 <!--lint ignore double-link-->
 - [mini.cursorword](https://github.com/echasnovski/mini.nvim#minicursorword) - Module of [echasnovski/mini.nvim](https://github.com/echasnovski/mini.nvim) for automatic highlighting of word under cursor (displayed after customizable delay).